ChaosCabbage/proto-fuzzer/README.md

 https://lcamtuf.blogspot.co.uk/2014/08/binary-fuzzing-strategies-what-works.html

 ## Todo
 - Finish the implementation of mutators for all protobuf types
+  - Different number types, in particular
 - Non-deterministic mutations
 - Make it easier to specify a database of inputs or input mutators
 - Automatically throw messages at a running service for a while, and record the message that breaks it